Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 While Feelgood operates at 140 locations in Sweden, only 55 of these clinics are branded as Feelgood’s own.
 Most of these 55 clinics lack staff to assist visitors with appointment registration.

-This led to missed appointments, confusion, and stress for both visitors and staff on a weekly basis.
+This led to missed appointments and confusion for both visitors and staff on a weekly basis.

 Goals

-• Visitors must be provided help if technical issues arise
+• Visitors must be supported if technical issues arise

 • So late that they would need to reschedule